marbinner/debate_bot/README.md

 1. Fork the repository
 2. Create new personalities in the `prompts/` directory
+3. Add them to `personalities.json`
-3. Test your changes
+4. Test your changes
-4. Submit a pull request
+5. Submit a pull request

+### Ideas for New Personalities

+- **Conspiracy Theorist**: Questions everything and sees hidden agendas
+- **Academic Elitist**: Demands peer-reviewed sources for everything
+- **Devil's Advocate**: Always takes the opposite position
+- **Zen Master**: Challenges through philosophical questions

 ---

 *Challenge everything.
 Question assumptions.
-Debate fearlessly.* 🎯
+Debate fearlessly with personality.* 🎯